blacklightpy/vaultofknowledge/Counter Argument for Who Created God.md

 There is no concern of what happens after death, because your soul is one.
 Life and death are part of the illusion.
 The self remains.

 Ethics only exists to be in harmony in the illusion.
+The illusion is always a combination of three qualities.